Effect of Nozzle Curvature on Supersonic Gas Jets Used in Laser-Plasma Acceleration: Introduction

 \section{Introduction}

 Laser-plasma acceleration (LPA) is a particle acceleration scheme that uses an ultrafast intense laser pulse to create a plasma wave that can sustain strong acceleration gradients of hundreds of GV/m to achieve electron acceleration over short distances \cite{lpatajima, lpaesarey, LPAexp, lpamalka, lpaplasmawave, LPAhighgrad, LPAwfgen, LPAnonlinear, direcgrad}.
 Such accelerators have become capable of producing relativistic quasi-monoenergetic electron beams \cite{krushelnick, geddesnature, faurenature, THzIFPhysLett} in the hundreds of MeV \cite{leenatphot, Kneip, Froula, pukhovmono, ControlledInjMono, attosec} to above GeV energy level \cite{LeemansNature, XWangNature, KimPhys, wimPhysLett, KimPhysLett, PW8GeV}.
 Controlled LPA experiments require a well-defined interaction region between the laser pulse and the plasma target \cite{tonypaper, highdensgasjet, Lemos, cgrth}.
 The plasma target is typically created by ionization of a gas target in the onset of high power laser pulses used to drive the plasma wave.
 A long flat-top density profile is often desired for laser propagation, plasma waveguide creation, and electron acceleration \cite{cgrth, Milchberg, gasjetSchmid, Semushin}.
 On the other hand, a sharp high density profile is useful for high repetition rate LPA driven by mJ-level laser pulses \cite{kHzLPA1, kHzLPA2} and electron injection \cite{liona, kkswan, haien, sambarber, SchmidInjection, CGeddesInjection, BuckInjection, GuillaumeInjection, ThauryInjection, VeiszInjection}.
 One common method of creating desired density profiles is by producing a supersonic gas jet through converging-diverging (C-D) nozzles.
 Numerous studies have been conducted in the context of LPA on nozzle manufacturing techniques \cite{3Dprinting} and nozzle design \cite{gasjetSchmid, gastargetsLorenz, liona, earlystudyJLHen, MKrish, cgrth, Semushin, Vmalka, highdensgasjet, Lemos, MinIOP, MusinskiGasJet, YMLi, froulaIF}.
 While the diverging section curvature of C-D nozzles has been examined and optimized for various applications in past studies \cite{Nasatrumpet, Eriksson, MKrish, Atkinson, windtunnel, DengThesis}, more investigation of the diverging section curvature's effect in an LPA context is needed.
-In this paper, we examine three nozzle designs with different curvatures shown in Fig. \ref{fig: nozzleprofs}(a), (b), (c).
-The trumpet design, which has not been commonly studied or applied in an LPA context, is based off of previous designs in other fields \cite{ogtrump, Nasatrumpet}.
-Simulation results suggest that the nozzle curvature has great effect on the resulting density field outside the nozzle exit.
-It is also found that the trumpet nozzle, like the straight nozzle, can effectively yield flat-top density profiles if optimized while the bell curvature creates highly focused regions of gas with large density fluctuations.
-Furthermore, the trumpet nozzle is found to be more versatile in producing flat-top profiles compared to the straight nozzle as its curvature can be adjusted to suppress shocks outside the nozzle more effectively.